 - The power to enact and enforce a tax levy.

 Previously, certain DSOs in the state of Florida had determined that none of the three characteristics above were true for their organization, and thus these organizations were not considered governmental entities and as a result followed the FASB for financial reporting purposes.
-With the change to Florida state legislation, item number one in the above list of characteristics will now apply to all DSOs, thereby making all DSOs “governmental entities” for financial reporting purposes.
+With the change to Florida state legislation, item number one in the above list of characteristics will now apply to all DSOs, thereby making all DSOs “governmental entities” for financial reporting purposes and thus requiring adherence to GASB framework.

 While there are numerous differences in the financial reporting requirements under GASB vs. FASB, the following are some of the more significant differences affecting university DSOs: